-If you have a cat, or have even been around a cat, you know they have a propensity for trying to fit into spaces far too small for them.
+If you have a cat, you know they have a propensity for trying to fit into spaces far too small for them.
 Many a box has been ruined by a cat with a misguided sense of her size.
 From shoe boxes to refrigerator boxes, cats zero in on cardboard and make it their own.
 The question is, why?
 Is it because they know how adorable it is?
 Or do they get a thrill from making sure we have to keep climbing over whatever random box they have made their home for the day?
-Well, science has finally (possibly) found the answer!
+Well, science has finally found the answer!

-It turns out, according to a new study from the University of Utrecht in the Netherlands, that cats use boxes for stress relief.
-Researches took 19 cats that were new to shelters and gave 10 boxes, while the other 9 did not.
+According to a study from the University of Utrecht in the Netherlands, cats use boxes for stress relief.
+Researchers took 19 cats that were new to shelters and gave 10 boxes, while the other 9 did not.
 Over a 14 day period, the felines with boxes showed far less stress on the Kessker and Turner Cat-Stress-Score (CSS), and adjusted to the shelter environment far better than their box-less cohorts.

 Outside of stress relief, boxes also provide something every cat needs: extra warmth.
 Cats prefer to stay between 86 and 97 degrees Fahrenheit, about 20 degrees higher than the average temperature of homes.
 Since cardboard is such a great insulator, curling up in boxes helps them maintain their comfort temperature.
 The same goes for cats curling up in a sink, or in a corner of the basement when they are too hot.
 They don’t do it simply to be cute (probably).

-In case you need any more evidence about cats and their love of all things boxy, here you go!
+In case you need any more evidence about cats and their love of all things boxy, check out this video!

 The best part of this study?
-We now know how easy it is to help reduce stress in cats, at home and in shelters, making it even more important to bring that comfort to shelters!
+Now we know how easy it is to help reduce stress in cats, at home and in shelters, making it even more important to bring that comfort to shelters!
 Talk about an easy solution!